maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module01.md

 It's also important to work in parallel rather in series to avoid getting blocked by one task.
 Working in spiral also helps with this.
 Every project should start with the basic tasks and simply grow like an onion, adding layers of complexity as you go.

-To help parallelize tasks, it's important to work in modules and hierarchy (_that's the power of object-oriented programming_ ;)) and that will surely help debugging when things will eventually fail.
+To help parallelize tasks, it's important to work in modules and hierarchy (_that's the power of object-oriented programming_ :wink: ) and that will surely help debugging when things will eventually fail.

 ## Tools for developing my Website
 I will be listing here the main tools that I used to build my website and the main steps to get to this result.